MariaChik/MariaChik/README.md

 <br/>

-I love experimenting and trying new tools in my work, and my goal for now is to become a real full-stack autotester.
-So lots of Pythoning for this summer (and not only summer probably 😄).
+I love to experiment and try new tools in my work, and my goal for now is to become a real full-stack autotester.

 #### So far, I've worked with
 > <code><img height="40" width="40" src="https://img.uxwing.com/wp-content/themes/uxwing/download/brands-social-media/postman-icon.png"></code>